Shyamdevkrishnanj/amfoss-tasks-2021/task-05/README.md

-I have partially completed the task.
+I have almost done the task.
 As time ran out, I wasn't able to resolve complete errors.Now the code is running but I am not able to get the desired output.
 Now the game is all set but there some minor issues.